Skip to main content

 Drying

-The leaves are dried with hot air in large nets that are several meters high.
+The leaves are hot-air-dried in large nets that are several meters high.

 5